spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/tools-and-tips/other-apps/index.html.md

 ### Calendly

+**Note**: Google Calendar has added support to [create appointment schedules](https://support.google.com/calendar/answer/10729749?hl=en), which are similar to the functionality provided by Calendly.

 [Calendly](https://calendly.com/) connects to your Google Calendar so people outside GitLab can easily book a time with you.
 If you are scheduling a meeting with a GitLab team-member, please use Google Calendar and follow handbook guidance when [scheduling a meeting](/handbook/communication/#scheduling-meetings).